Easy DIY Christmas Tree Ornament

-This DIY Christmas Tree ornament is done with macrame, but only one knot style, the basic square knot.
+This DIY Christmas Tree ornament is done with macrame, using just one type of knot, the basic square knot.
+You can make this macrame Christmas ornament as large and bold or small and dainty as you like.
+The size depends on the macrame cord you choose, and you can make them for very little.
 If you don’t know how to tie a square knot I have added a step by step tutorial for the knot farther down the post.
-I do promise its super easy.

 White cotton wool (20 feet)